shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

 ## Product reviews

-Reviews are comments that stands as a means to evaluate products by buyers.
+Reviews are comments that stand as a means to evaluate products by buyers.
 This below API adds a product review against a particular product as shown below:

 ```json http
 {